 They never want to assume the state of anything.
 This is a big advantage of Cloud 66 over other deployment options like Puppet or Chef.
 With those, you’d have to script for each different state you might encounter.

 Even if you’re not making an app, you can utilize Cloud 66’s hardware management to easily deploy and maintain your infrastructure.
-Be sure to check out the Cloud 66 tour for a full breakdown of the service.
+Be sure to sign up for a free trial to get a first-hand glimpse of the service.

 Having clients spread across a multitude of cloud providers, Cloud 66 even has quicker insights into problems than the cloud providers themselves.